Bluetooth

 on_connected()

-You may specify this method to be called once the BLE connection is established.
+You may create this method in a subclass of BLE to be called once the BLE connection is established.

 on_disconnected()

-You may specify this method to be called once the BLE connection is lost.
+You may create this method in a subclass of BLE to be called once the BLE connection is lost.

 read()